-$$\sigma^2 = N \sum{j=1}^{k} (i_j^2 p_j (1-p_j)) N,$$

-where k is the number of conducting states, j refers to each conducting state, and i_j and p_j are its unitary current and occupancy respectively.
-N was re-derived from the experimentally measured peak current, as well as the peak open probability and conductance of each state for each iteration of the fit.
-Kinetics and noise of desensitization, deactivation and activation, across 6 patches from which all properties could be measured, were normalized, averaged and fit using Scheme 1 (Fig. 5).
+$$\sigma^{2} = N \sum{j=1}^{k} \left( i{j}^{2} p{j} (1 - p{j}) \right) N, \qquad (4)$$ where k is the number of conducting states, j refers to each conducting state, and $i_j$ and $p_j$ are its unitary current and occupancy respectively.
+N was re-derived from the experimentally measured peak current as well as the peak open probability and conductance of each state for each iteration of the fit.
+Kinetics and noise of desensitization, deactivation, and activation, across six patches from which all properties could be measured, were normalized, averaged, and fit using Scheme 1 (Fig. 5).
 Kinetic data were parsed (to 35 data points) to make computation manageable.
+While all variables contributed to the model output, certain rates were strongly influenced by particular aspects of the data: $k_1$ -activation kinetics; $k{-1}$ -deactivation kinetics; $\alpha$ , $\beta$ -activation kinetics, steady-state current, and current-variance relationships; $\gamma_1$ , $\delta_1$ , $\gamma_2$ , and $\delta_2$ -desensitization; open channel conductance-all current-variance relationships; desensitization; open channel conductance relationship of desensitization.
+Rate constant $k{-2}$ was constrained by microscopic reversibility.

-Expression and purification of ligand binding cores.

-Cysteine mutants of the GluA2 flop S1S2 binding core with an N-terminal octahistidine tag in the pET22b vector12 were produced using standard PCR protocols.
-Following transformation of Origami B cells, high levels of protein were expressed by induction with 0.5 mM IPTG when the cells had reached OD{600} \sim 1.2.
-The cells were harvested by centrifugation following overnight incubation at 20°C. Harvested cells were washed once with PBS and resuspended in His-Trap binding buffer (50 mM Tris, pH 8; 150 mM NaCl; 20 mM imidazole; protease inhibitor cocktail (Roche) and 50 μM NBQX to displace glutamate and promote dimerization).
-Resuspended cells were treated with lysozyme for 30 mins at 4°C and cell membranes were disrupted by sonication and removed by centrifugation.
-Samples were filtered (0.45 μm) to remove residual cellular debris and loaded onto a His-Trap Column (GE Healthcare) at 4°C. Protein was eluted using HisTrap elution buffer (50 mM Tris pH 8; 150 mM NaCl; 300 mM imidazole) and aliquots containing the highest concentrations of dimers were pooled for further purification.
-Parallel reducing and non-reducing SDS-PAGE and Coomassie blue staining established that ligand binding cores preferentially formed cross-linked dimers with no need for exogenous oxidization.
+Expression and purification of ligand-binding cores.
+Cysteine mutants of the GluA2 flop S1S2-binding core with an N-terminal octahistidine tag in the pET22b vector were produced using standard PCR protocol (see Supplementary Table 1).
+Following transformation of Origami B cells (VWR; 71408-3), high levels of protein were expressed by induction with 0.5 mM IPTG when the cells had reached OD600 ~1.2.
+The cells were harvested by centrifugation following overnight incubation at 20 °C. Harvested cells were washed once with PBS and resuspended in HisTrap binding buffer (50 mM Tris, pH 8; 150 mM NaCl; 20 mM imidazole; protease inhibitor cocktail (Roche), and 50 μM NBQX to displace glutamate and promote dimerization).
+Resuspended cells were treated with lysozyme for 30 min at 4 °C and cell membranes were disrupted by sonication and removed by centrifugation.
+Samples were filtered (0.45 μm) to remove residual cellular debris and loaded onto a HisTrap Column (GE Healthcare) at 4 °C. Protein was eluted using HisTrap elution buffer (50 mM Tris pH 8; 150 mM NaCl; 300 mM imidazole) and aliquots containing the highest concentrations of dimers were pooled for further purification.
+Parallel reducing and non-reducing SDS-PAGE and Coomassie blue staining established that ligand-binding cores preferentially formed cross-linked dimers with no need for exogenous oxidization.
 Protein was concentrated using 10 kDa concentrators before exchanging into column buffer (50 mM Tris, pH 8; 150 mM NaCl).
 Histidine tags were cleaved using thrombin.
 A final purification step (in column buffer) was performed with a size exclusion column (Superdex 200; GE Healthcare, Little Chalfont, UK).
-Final purified AMPAR LBDs were concentrated to 2-7 mg/ml.
+Final purified AMPAR LBDs were concentrated to 2-7 mg ml-1.